-27. What do you believe to be the biggest threat to the success of the financial sector in your jurisdiction?
+28. What do you believe to be the biggest threat to the success of the financial sector in your jurisdiction?

-Regaining trust from the public over the Indonesian financial institution due to the failure of several non-bank financial institutions in managing public investment, and ensuring the readiness of the authorities to keep up with the flow of financial services technology that is entering into Indonesia, including to prepare a relevant legal basis to govern the provision of services by financial services technology, yet at the same time protect the public.
+Other than regaining trust from the public in Indonesian financial institutions, authorities are also challenged by the rapid transformation from traditional to digital banking, in which banks must ensure they are ready to keep up with the flow of financial services technology entering Indonesia.
+New digital banking models and cooperation are also important, including to prepare a relevant legal basis to govern the provision of services by financial services technology, yet at the same time protect the public.